Yuval-Vino/Alternative-Banking/README.md

   - [Documents](#documents)

 ## Introduction
-The Alternative Banking System leverages JavaFX for the user interface and Tomcat as the server to connect loan providers with loan seekers.
-This platform enables users to register, create loan requests, view available loans, and manage their lending or borrowing activities.
+The Alternative Banking System is a project created and owned by [Yuval Vinokur](https://github.com/Yuval-Vino).
+This Java-based application uses JavaFX for the front-end and Tomcat for the backend.
+It facilitates connections between lenders and borrowers, creating a platform for peer-to-peer lending activities.

 ## Features
 - User registration and authentication